Justin01Wu/WebApp/jersey2/Api_tips.md

 	+ good example:  /api/v2/deals/{dealId}
 	+ bad example:  /api/v2/pricing-comparison/life-cycle/{programNumber}
 1. Restful API should be stateless, don’t save status into http session,
-	+ better to use token rather than user session
+	+ better to use token rather than http session
 	+ better to return a seq id rather than save status in the session
 	+ good example: /api/v2/pricing/validusVers/{validusVerId}/EPCurveResultJob.json
 1. Api should not return Response Java type